 - Assume sole responsibility of casework decisions and responsibilities;

 - Transport a client or child in the legal custody of the Cabinet;

 - Assume sole responsibility for supervision of minor children;

-- Conduct adult or child protective service investigations or family in need of services assessments (FINSAs); or
+- Conduct adult or child protective service investigations; or

 - Conduct general adult or alternate care assessments until the student intern has completed training in the program area and only under supervision of the practicum supervisor.

 - The student intern may:

 - As determined by the practicum supervisor, accompany a worker and assist with interviews and other tasks during the course of an investigation to determine: